GED Subjects

 There are three passing score levels.
 The scale on which the modules are scored runs from 100 to 200, and the passing score is 145. if you score in the 145-164 range, your score is in the “High School Equivalency” range.

 There are two “College-Ready” scoring levels.
 One is when you attain from 165 to 174 points (college-ready), and the highest class is the 175-200 score, which is the college-ready PLUS college credit range.
+You can read all about GED scoring in this post.

 This website offers you all the help you need, and please bear in mind that the GED is a rigorous exam that assesses your knowledge at a level that’s similar to what’s expected of high school seniors.